Stasn13/RPS/README.md

 You can check dev-build on [http://localhost:3000](http://localhost:3000)

+To play this game you should be connected to Seplia Network.

 ## Areas for Improvement
 We are very appreciate your pull requests.
 Do not hesistate to make your contributions.